Endocrine System: How Your Hormones Help Regulate Your Body

 Our endocrine and nervous systems work closely together.
 It is their job together to maintain a balance among all of our body systems.
 The glandular and nervous systems regulate the voluntary and involuntary actions within our bodies.
 These include growth, metabolism, digestion, elimination, menstruation, and sleep.
 These systems also enable communication between cells.

-Problems with the glandular system can affect us in various ways.
-Some indicators you could be having issues are:
+Problems with the endocrine system or glandular system can affect us in various ways.
+Remember that many of these symptoms can have numerous causes and do not necessarily indicate a hormone disorder.
+If symptoms persist, it’s important to discuss them with your healthcare provider.
+Some indicators that you could be having issues are:

 - Waking up as tired as you were when you went to bed